 ABSTRACT.
-In the spirit of the macroscopic crowd motion models with hard congestion (i.e. a strong density constraint $\rho \leq 1$ ) introduced by Maury et~al. some years ago, we analyze a variant of the same models where diffusion of the agents is also take into account.
+In the spirit of the macroscopic crowd motion models with hard congestion (i.e. a strong density constraint $\rho \leq 1$) introduced by Maury et al. some years ago, we analyze a variant of the same models where diffusion of the agents is also taken into account.
 From the modeling point of view, this means that individuals try to follow a given spontaneous velocity, but are subject to a Brownian diffusion, and have to adapt to a density constraint which introduces a pressure term affecting the movement.
-From the PDE point of view, this corresponds to a modified Fokker-Planck equation, where with an additional gradient of a pressure (only living in the saturated zone $\{\rho=1\}$ ) in the drift.
+From the PDE point of view, this corresponds to a modified Fokker-Planck equation, with an additional gradient of a pressure (only living in the saturated zone $\{\rho = 1\}$) in the drift.
 The paper proves existence and some estimates, based on optimal transport techniques.

-1. Introduction
+1. INTRODUCTION

 In the past few years modeling crowd behavior has become a very active field of applied mathematics.
 Beyond their importance in real life applications, these modeling problems serve as basic ideas to understand many other phenomena coming for example from biology (cell migration, tumor growth, pattern formations in animal populations, etc.), particle physics and economics.
-A first non-exhaustive list of references for these problems is [6, 7, 8, 9, 12, 14, 15, 17, 18, 24].
-A very natural question in all these models is the problem of congestion phenomena: in many practical situations, very high quantities of individuals could try to occupy the same spot, which could be impossible, or lead to strong negative effects on the motion, because of natural limitations on the crowd density.
+A first non-exhaustive list of references for these problems is [9, 11, 12, 13, 17, 19, 20, 22, 23, 32].
+A very natural question in all these models is the problem of congestion phenomenon: in many practical situations, very high quantities of individuals could try to occupy the same spot, which could be impossible, or lead to strong negative effects on the motion, because of natural limitations on the crowd density.

-These phenomenas have been studied by using different models, which could be either "microscopic" (based on ODEs on the motion of a high number of agents) or "macroscopic" (describing the agents via their density and velocity, typically with Eulerian formalism).
-Let us concentrate on the macroscopic models, where the density $\rho$ plays a crucial role.
+These phenomena have been studied by using different models, which could be either "microscopic" (based on ODEs on the motion of a high number of agents) or "macroscopic" (describing the agents via their density and velocity, typically with Eulerian formalism).
+Let us concentrate on the macroscopic models, where the density ρ plays a crucial role.
 These very same models can be characterized either by "soft congestion" effects (i.e. the higher the density the slower the motion), or by "hard congestion" (i.e. an abrupt threshold effect: if the density touches a certain maximal value, the motion is strongly affected, while nothing happens for smaller values of the density).
-See [23] for comparison between the different classes of models.
+See [31] for comparison between the different classes of models.
 This last class of models, due to the discontinuity in the congestion effects, presents new mathematical difficulties, which cannot be analyzed with the usual techniques from conservation laws (or, more generally, evolution PDEs) used for soft congestion.

-A very powerful tool to attack macroscopic hard-congestion problems is the theory of optimal transportation (see [32, 29]), as we can see in [22, 23, 28, 30].
+A very powerful tool to attack macroscopic hard-congestion problems is the theory of optimal transportation (see [41, 40]), as we can see in [30, 31, 37, 38].
 In this framework, the density of the

-Date: March 8, 2015.
+Date: February 12, 2016.